Documentation

 Tanmastu is the dream terminal device for hackers, makers, and tech enthousiasts.
 Based around the powerful ESP32-P4 microcontroller, this device provides an accessible way to make, hack, and tinker on the go.

-Tanmatsu lets you program in Python, JavaScript, and C on the go, it lets you communicate over long distances using LoRa, whilst also providing advanced connectivity and extendability options for hardware hacking and development.
+Tanmatsu lets you program on the go and communicate over long distances using LoRa whilst also providing advanced connectivity and extendability options for hardware hacking and development.

 Features